chovanecadam/cybersecurity/techniques/osint.md

-@twitter                            search on social media site:example.com                    search on site cache:example.com/deleted.html      view cached site info:example.com                    info about site filetype:php                        only files with given extension ext:php                             only files with given extension
+@twitter                            search on social media site:example.com                    search on site cache:example.com/deleted.html      view cached site info:example.com                    info about the website filetype:php                        only files with given extension ext:php                             only files with given extension

-[all]intitle:"Index of"             pages with string in title [all]inurl:/wp/                     pages with string in url (wordpress sites) [all]intext:"Control Panel"         pages with string in text
+[all]intitle:"Index of"             pages with string in the title [all]inurl:/wp/                     pages with string in url (wordpress sites) [all]intext:"Control Panel"         pages with string in text